Viladoman/StructLayout/README.md

 Struct Layout uses Clang LibTooling internally to parse the C++ files and extract the memory layout information.

-When a Layout request is made the extension does the following steps:
+When a Layout request is made the extension does the following:
 + Retrieve the active document and cursor position.
-+ Extract the relevant file and project properties (cl or nmake)
++ Extract the relevant file and project properties (cl or nmake).
-  1. Indlude directories
+  1. Include directories
   2. Force includes
   3. Preprocessor definitions
   4. Exclude directories
-+ Add the extra paramaters from the extension options
++ Add the extra parameters from the extension options.
-+ Trigger the LayoutParser (Clang libtooling application) with all the arguments gathered
++ Trigger the LayoutParser (Clang libtooling application) with all the arguments gathered.
-+ Visualize the results or print in the Struct Layout Output Pane any issues found.
++ Visualize the results or print any issues found in the *StructLayout Output Pane*.

 ## Options & Configurations

 Because each solution might need different extra parameters and different needs, the parser options with the extra parameters are stored in a file called **StructLayoutSettings.json** next to the solution.
-This options can be accessed by pressing the *Options* button in the Struct Layour Tool Window's bottom left corner.
+This options can be accessed by pressing the *Options* button in the Struct Layout Tool Window's bottom left corner.

-> :warning: if the project is using PCHs, due to the fact that most of the struct definitions are in header files, the precompiled headers might need to be forced included in this configuration settings.
+> :warning: If the project is using PCHs, due to the fact that most of the struct definitions are in header files, the precompiled headers might need to be forced included.

 > :warning: Some big projects use Unity builds or similar.
-This might lead to ill-formed dependency trees in some files, leading to parsing errors when attempting to parser a single unit.
+This might lead to ill-formed dependency trees in some files, leading to parsing errors when attempting to parse a single unit.

 ## Building the VSIX

 Struct Layout uses llvm and clang libtooling to parse the C++ files and extract the requested memory layouts.
-This means that the C# VSIX extensions uses an unmanaged DLL with the libtooling that we will need to compile first.
+This means that the C# VSIX extension uses an unmanaged DLL that we will need to compile first.

 ### Generate the LayoutParser.dll